Profile of Chicago Blackhawks

 * The Blackhawks (48-28-6) finished third in the Central this season and were ranked fourth overall in the Western Conference.

-* Road to the Stanley Cup: Beat Nashville in six games (4-2) in the first round of the playoffs; Breezed by Minnesota (4-0) in the conference semi-finals; Beat Anaheim (4-3) in the West final; Beat Tampa Bay Lightning (4-2) in the Stanley Cup Final.
+* Road to the Stanley Cup: Beat Nashville 4-2 in the first round series of the playoffs; Breezed by Minnesota 4-0 in the Western Conference semi-finals; Clawed back from a 3-2 series deficit to beat Anaheim in seven games and reach the Stanley Cup Final.

 * The Blackhawks’ head coach is 56-year-old Canadian Joel Quenneville, a former NHL defenseman who joined the team in 2008 after coaching St. Louis and Colorado.